kstenerud/concise-encoding/cbe-specification.md

     [6a 00 f0 5a 2b 17 ff ff ff] = -1000000000000

-### Floating Point Type
+### Binary Floating Point

 IEEE 754 binary floating point types, 32, 64, or 128 bits wide.
-They can be read directly off the buffer in little endian byte order.
+They can be read directly from the buffer in little endian byte order.

 Examples: